akudemy/about/README.md

 I am not part of the TopTal team, my association with TopTal stops at being part of their talent network.

 No person or entity has paid me/Akudemy to promote them over others, outside of the incentives of the referral bonuses.
-I do think TopTal is a fantastic consultancy, and I would recommend it even if there was no referral bonus, but their existence make Akudemy sustainable.

-My CEH certification has expired and is no longer current.